-In winter of 2020, from 27th November to 21st February I will be doing a project and residency at Basement Arts Project in Leeds.
+In winter of 2021, from 27th November to 21st February I will be doing a project and residency at Basement Arts Project in Leeds.
 This will consist of multimedia, sculptural and installation work using a text already devised that research has been taken from for development.
+In November 2020 there will be an virtual opening where the works that have been completed so far can be viewed in progress.

 In 2020 a Gulliver’s Travels theme park will open one of the old colliery sites (Pithouse West) in Rotherham, it is intended that this will provide jobs, leisure and opportunities for the local population.
 Using the idea of memoryscapes I have developed a text which explores the development of the land (personal and collective memory), Brexit, migration and colonialism.
 These are layers of history in juxtaposition through which we see its contemporary commercial use, its former impoverishment, and the transitionary element of displaced people.